linklab-uva/robotlearning/index.md

 ---
 layout: home
 ---
-We will use Piazza for this course.
-Link TBA.

 # Prerequisites Required
 - Proficiency in programming (<list CS courses here>).
 All assignments will be based on Python but if you have used a similar language like MATLAB before, you should be able to pick up Python easily.
 Recitation sessions will provide preparatory material.